a-novel/service-story-schematics/README.md

 This is a quickstart document to test the project locally.

-You can find the API documentation on the [repository github page](https://a-novel.github.io/story-schematics/).
+You can find the API documentation on the [repository GitHub page](https://a-novel.github.io/story-schematics/).

 Want to contribute?
 Check the [contribution guidelines](CONTRIBUTING.md).